Skip to main content

 • Server certificates (server-cert.pem, server-key.pem)

-The permissions for all .pem certificates are set to 644 and owned by UID 1000 .
+The permissions for all .pem certificates are set to 644 and owned by UID 1000.
 Certificate permissions are adjusted to support non-root containers.
-The certificates will be mounted into the MariaDB container.
+In the next steps, you will mount these certificates into the MariaDB container.

 Save Docker Compose script